Documentation and tutorials.

 The unnamed symbol that hosts a special namespace can itself be accessed when an identifier ends with a sequence of two or more dots - thanks to the rule that an identifier which ends in a dot refers to the parent symbol of the namespace that would be accessed if there was a name after this dot.
 So in the context of the previous example the "base..." (or "base.#..") would refer to the unnamed parent of the namespace where the "other" symbol resides, and it would be the same symbol as identified by simple ".." inside the namespace of the "base" symbol.

 When a symbol is defined as a label, it must be the only definition of this symbol in the entire source.
-A value that is in this way assigned to the symbol can be accesed from every place in the source, even before the label is actually defined.
+A value that is assigned to the symbol this way can be accesed from every place in the source, even before the label is actually defined.
 When a symbol is used before it is defined (this is often called forward-referencing) the assembler tries to correctly predict the value of the symbol by doing multiple passes over the source text.
 Only when all predictions prove to be correct, the assembler generates the final output.

 When a symbol is defined with a "=" command, it may have multiple definitions of this kind.
 Such symbol is called variable and when it is used, the value from its latest definition is accessed.
-A symbol defined with such command can also be forward-referenced, but only when it is defined exactly once in the entire source and as such has a single unambiguous value.
+A symbol defined with such command may also be forward-referenced, but only when it is defined exactly once in the entire source and as such has a single unambiguous value.

 a = 1 ; a = 1 a = a + 1 ; a = 2 a = b + 1 ; a = 3 b = 2